BluFedora/BF-Job-System/README.md

 A `Task` is a single unit of work that can be scheduled by the Job System.
 Each `Task` has a total sizeof of 128bytes (2 * hardware interference size) with some of the bytes taken by essential bookkeeping date then the rest used for user storage.

-A `Task`s can be added as a child of another task, this means that when you wait on the parent `Task` then it will wait for all child `Task` as well.
+A `Task`s can be added as a child of another task, this means that when you wait on the parent `Task` then it will wait for all child `Task`s as well.

 ### Queues